NCAR/dset-JSON-to-ISO19139/README.md

 You must be on a machine with python installed, where the python "virtualenv" command is available.
 This command is needed to create a python environment where you can install the python libraries lxml, simplejson, and requests.

+#### Linux
 On most versions of Linux, the "virtualenv" command should be available already.

+You will need to make sure these two system packages are installed:

+libxml2-devel
+libxslt-devel

+Install them with this command:

+    sudo yum install libxml2-devel libxslt-devel

+Then create your python development environment with this command:

+virtualenv pythondev

+#### Mac OSX
-For Mac OSX, however, the pre-installed version of python does not include the "virtualenv" command.
+For Mac OSX, the "virtualenv" command is not available in the default software environment.
 If you wish to run on Mac OSX, you have two main courses of action:

-*  Install XCode, and the "homebrew" package manager (somewhat painful to install and manage), *OR*
+*  Install XCode, and the "homebrew" package manager (somewhat painful to install and manage) OR
 *  Install Anaconda (much less painful to install and manage).

 Anaconda can be downloaded here: